KKNecmi/ThirdPerson-Revamped/README.md

 1. Download or clone this repository.
 2. Place the plugin `.dll` in your `counterstrikesharp/plugins/` directory.
+3. Edit The GameData File in your `counterstrikesharp/gamedata/gamedata.json` Add Section in [CS2TRACERAY](https://raw.githubusercontent.com/KKNecmi/ThirdPerson-Revamped/refs/heads/main/CS2TraceRay/CS2TraceRay.gamedata.json)
-3. (Optional) Customize the config file at `configs/plugins/ThirdPersonRevamped/ThirdPersonRevamped.json`.
+4. (Optional) Customize the config file at `configs/plugins/ThirdPersonRevamped/ThirdPersonRevamped.json`.

 ---